Compassionate, Creative Care for Schizophrenia

 What are the treatments for schizophrenia?

-Treatment for schizophrenia is focused on managing the symptoms.
+Treatment is focused on managing the symptoms.
 The experienced team at Creative Care offers an intensive inpatient mental health program to find the most effective treatment for your symptoms.
 During your stay, you may undergo regular psychotherapy along with professional observation to identify the best course of treatment.

 The team also teaches you and your family coping skills to help you manage the condition once discharged from the program, which may include referrals to outside programs for ongoing care.

 Schizophrenia is a lifelong mental health condition that requires care for symptom management and improvement in the quality of life.
 For compassionate care, call Creative Care today.